NEXT GENERATION is a Partnership with

 Next Generation Regional Networks self-define their objectives, enhance linkages across the community and economic development, arts, and policy communities, and create cross-sector projects that address the needs and opportunities of their shared regions.
 Our initial cohort of Regional Networks included Iowa, Kentucky, and Minnesota.
 In each, Next Generation facilitated three integrated strategies for rural advancement:

 1 – A Regional Network Working Group that advances institutional, public and private support for Regional Networks while informing policy and practice across the region.

 2 – Collaborative Projects designed with Next Generation leadership to enhance cross-sector networks and articulate a common mission for their shared region.

 3 – Regional Convenings to facilitate the convergence of these cross-sector networks.
-The first round of these gatherings will occur in summer of 2016.
+The first round of these gatherings occurred in summer of 2016.